TNA Impact!: Early Anthem era (2017–2024)

-In 2017, TNA was acquired by Anthem Sports & Entertainment and was subsequently rebranded as "Impact Wrestling" in March.
-Thus, the promotion and the television series would begin sharing the same name.
-In June 2017, the promotion held a show in India, becoming the first major U.S. promotion to hold events in that country.
+In 2017, TNA was acquired by Anthem Sports & Entertainment, the owner of Impact's Canadian broadcaster Fight Network; in March 2017, TNA subsequently changed its name to Impact Wrestling to match the show's title.
 On July 4, 2017, after the company briefly rebranded as Global Force Wrestling (GFW), the show's name was changed to GFW Impact! (or simply, Impact!).
 The GFW branding would be dropped in the October of that year, following the departure of Jeff Jarrett and the subsequent cancellation of the merger with Impact Wrestling.

 After Bound for Glory 2017 in November 2017, Impact would do a set of tapings in Ottawa.

 Following the 2018 Redemption pay-per-view, Impact Wrestling would return to touring, taping in various smaller venues.
 The year's taping locations included Windsor, Ontario, Toronto, Mexico City, New York City, and Las Vegas.